playframework/playframework/documentation/manual/detailedTopics/configuration/ws/TestingSSL.md

 There are several points of where a connection can be attacked.
 Writing these tests is fairly easy, and running these adversarial tests against unsuspecting programmers can be extremely satisfying.

 > **NOTE**:This should not be taken as a complete list, but as a guide.
-In situations where security is paramount, a review should be done by professsional info-sec consultants.
+In situations where security is paramount, a review should be done by professional info-sec consultants.

 ### Testing Certificate Verification